Yejashi/obsidianNotes/C++/std placeholders.md

 - **`_1`, `_2`**: These are **placeholders** from the `std::placeholders` namespace.
 	- They represent the arguments that will be passed to the `beforePass` function when the callback is invoked.
 	-

+By using these placeholders, `std::bind` is able to "bind" the `beforePass` method to the `StopAfterInstrument` instance while still allowing the arguments (`PassID` and `IR`) to be passed later when the callback is executed.